Questions to ask about new cancer treatments

 Good science is cautious

-What about treatments that are not in line to be approved by the FDA?
+What do I need to know about treatments that are not in line to be approved by the FDA?

 Because there’s growing interest in dietary supplements, researchers have started studying some of them using the same methods used for cancer treatments.
 Large sums of money are not usually available for clinical studies to look at herbs, so these studies tend to be smaller.
 But because the safety of the substance isn’t called into question, there’s less need for safety testing.

-When looking at studies of herbs or supplements in people, look at the same questions you would use for clinical trials.
-Keep in mind that until recently, many of these studies were poorly designed and many did not get published.
+When looking at studies of herbs or supplements in people, consider the same questions you would use for clinical trials.
+Keep in mind that until recently, many of these studies were poorly designed and many didn’t get published.
 Or, if they did, some were published someplace other than peer-reviewed scientific journals.

 On the Internet, at conferences, and in health food stores, those who sell herbs sometimes try to use lab studies or animal studies as evidence that the herbs work.
 Some sellers will refer to studies that are not published in peer-reviewed journals.
-The studies may be written up in a “natural cures” book or posted on a Web site.
+The studies may be written up in a “natural cures” book or posted on a website.
 Sometimes sellers will show letters on a doctor’s or hospital’s letterhead, often from another country where it’s impossible to check the facts.
-This leaves you with no way to know that the studies were done as they are presented.
+You have no way of knowing that the studies were done as they’re presented.

-What if different clinical trials show different outcomes?
+What if different studies of the same treatment show different outcomes?

 In most cases, when results conflict with one another like this, it means that the treatment really has very little effect.
 But sometimes conflicting results can be caused by study design problems, or other factors that affected the outcomes.